Overview

 Accommodation: Camping (New Plymouth)

-Today we travel south toward Stratford, skirting the edge of Egmont National Park with views of the striking Mount Taranaki.
-From here, we join the iconic 148 km Forgotten World Highway—a scenic, off-the-beaten-track route through rolling farmland, dense native bush, and winding river valleys.
+Today we begin by travelling towards Stratford, circling around Egmont National Park and the striking Mount Taranaki.
+From there, we join the 148 km Forgotten World Highway, a rugged and picturesque route weaving through steep hills, native bush, farmland, and winding streams — a truly “lost” corner of New Zealand.

 Accommodation: Camping (Ohakune)

-The Central Volcanic Plateau is home to three active volcanoes—Mt Ruapehu, Mt Ngauruhoe, and Mt Tongariro.
-Standing at 2,797 metres, Mt Ruapehu is the North Island’s highest peak and offers year-round opportunities for hiking, skiing, and scenic exploration.
+Ohakune is the perfect base for exploring the North Island’s Volcanic Plateau.
+Home to three active volcanoes — Mt Ruapehu, Mt Ngauruhoe, and Mt Tongariro.
+At 2,797 m, Mt Ruapehu is the North Island’s highest peak and popular for skiing, bushwalking, and panoramic views.

 Accommodation: Camping (Ohakune)